Modern Age

 _______________________________

-When building a Modern Age timeline, we must first understand Batman’s entire publication history.
-Batman first graced comic books in 1939’s Detective Comics #27 by Bill Finger and Bob Kane.
-For the next couple decades, Batman’s popularity skyrocketed.
-However, by the late 1950s/early 1960s, DC editors were fearing that their entire line, with a now twenty year-plus history, might be in need of a reboot.
-Thus, the concept of the multiverse was introduced.
-The late 1950s incarnations of the superheroes (characters featured in present, ongoing publications) were retconned so that they became separate characters from the versions that had their origins in the 30s and 40s.
-The heroes that had gone on adventures in the 30s, 40s, and 50s (fighting in World War II, for example) now became the Golden Age heroes of Earth-2, while the current/ongoing late 50s versions became the main DCU versions of the Silver Age Earth-1.
-For Batman, there is still much debate on when his reboot specifically occurred due to vague storytelling during the 50s and 60s.
-Some historians start Silver Age (Earth-2) Batman’s chronology beginning in the late 50s while others don’t until around 1960 or even as late as 1964.[4]
-The rise of the multiverse saw the terracentric creation of Earth-1 (the home of Silver Age Batman), Earth-2 (the home of the original Golden Age Batman), Earth-4 (the home of the Charlton heroes), Earth-S (the home of the Fawcett heroes), Earth-X (the home of the Quality heroes), and many others.
+When building a Modern Age timeline, we must understand Batman’s publishing history.
+By the late 1950s/early 1960s, DC editors feared that their entire line, with a now twenty year-plus history dating back to the 30s and 40s, might be in need of a reboot.
+Leaning on the concept of the multiverse, the primary line superheroes were retconned as wholly separate characters from versions that had their origins in the 30s and 40s.
+Heroes that had gone on adventures in World War II, for example, became the older Golden Age heroes of Earth-2, while the younger primary line heroes (active in the 50s and 60s) became the main heroes of the Silver Age Earth-1.
+For Silver Age Earth-1 Batman, his reboot began around 1959-1960.[3]
+The rise of the multiverse saw a terracentric taxology, featuring not only the aforementioned Earth-1 (the home of Silver Age Batman) and Earth-2 (the home of the original Golden Age Batman), but also Earth-4 (the home of the Charlton heroes), Earth-S (the home of the Fawcett heroes), Earth-X (the home of the Quality heroes), ad infinitum.

 By the mid 1980s, DC was ready to reboot again.
-Crisis on Infinite Earths was published in 1985-1986, not only rebooting Batman as a character, but also functioning as an earth-altering, time-shattering crossover event that essentially erased Batman’s storied 46-year history, replacing it with a new group of stories.
-The Crisis also folded several character universes into one universe with one collective history, mashing together all the Earths (1, 2, 3, X, S, etc) of the previous eras to create one single “New Earth” (aka Earth-0).
-And on this single new timeline, Crisis brought about a relative blank slate (aside from a few wired-in Golden, Silver, and Bronze tales made canon via reference or flashback).
+Crisis on Infinite Earths was published in 1985-1986, not only resetting Batman as a character, but also functioning as an earth-altering, time-shattering crossover event that folded several character universes into one universe with one collective history, mashing together all the previous eras’ Earths (1, 2, 3, S, X, etc) to create a single “New Earth” (aka Earth-0).
+Crisis also erased Batman’s storied forty-six-year history, replacing it with a relative blank slate (aside from a group of wired-in Golden, Silver, and Bronze tales made canon via reference or flashback).
 In fact, because there was a void where Batman’s history used to be, writers continued to fill gaps even as late as 2011.
 Contrary to popular belief, DC’s publication of Crisis was not a reaction to a plague of continuity errors across its line.
 While it’s true that it was partly commissioned out of the notion that DC’s continuity was overly complex (and therefore off-putting to mainstream readership), there really weren’t too many continuity snarls to speak of in the early to mid 1980s, especially if compared to the canon problems yet to come.
 Besides this conception (or misconception, depending on your perspective) of DC’s excursive continuum requiring revision as a band-aid, we can say with undeniable certainty that the Crisis was green-lit for the following reasons.
 First, it was a compelling story idea.
 Second, it had potential to be financially-lucrative.
 (DC needed a shot in the arm since Marvel was beating them in sales.)
 And third, it allowed for DC to combine all of its superhero properties, many of which were recently purchased, into one solidified universe.
-Narratively, the story of Crisis goes as follows: Along comes the ultimate super-being known as the Anti-Monitor and he (along with the Spectre) alters everything and combines the infinite universes into a single universe with one collective shared history.
-Bear in mind, while the Anti-Monitor combines hundreds of thousands of Earths into one “New Earth” (aka Earth-0) that becomes the DCU’s main Earth, an unspecified number of alternate universes and multiverses (i.e. the Marvel Multiverse, the Image Multiverse, Wildstorm Universe, various Elseworlds universes, and more) remain unscathed and out of his vast reach.
-In this way, the omniverse (aka multi-multiverse) continues to exist in spite of Crisis‘ insistence that it merges everything in 1985.[5][6]
+Narratively, the story of Crisis goes as follows: The super-being known as the Anti-Monitor (along with the Spectre) combines a myriad of universes into a single universe with one collective history.
+Bear in mind, while the Anti-Monitor merges hundreds of thousands of Earths into DCU’s new main Earth, an unspecified number of alternate universes and multiverses (i.e. the Marvel Multiverse, the Image Multiverse, Wildstorm Universe, various Elseworlds universes, and more) remain unscathed and out of his vast reach.
+In this way, the omniverse (aka multi-multiverse) continues to exist in spite of Crisis‘ insistence that it merges everything.[4][5]

 Of course, the Crisis didn’t simplify things—it actually had the opposite effect, greatly complicating things.
 In the wake of the Crisis, from 1986-1987, continuity wasn’t really set in stone.
 Scholar Mike Voiles goes so far as to fully separate this immediate post-Crisis continuity from the rest of the Modern Age, referring to it as the “Merged Earth” timeline.
 Site contributor Frank Fernandez acknowledges this viewpoint, citing that continuity wasn’t really concretized until John Byrne’s Man of Steel, Byrne’s Superman Vol. 2 #1, and Pérez’s Wonder Woman Vol. 2 #1 (1986-1987), certain Secret Origins Vol. 2 stories in 1987, or even as late as Hawkworld #1 in 1989.

-The next big editorial shake-up took place in the form of Zero Hour: Crisis in Time (1994).
-In the Zero Hour narrative, Green Lantern Hal Jordan becomes symbiotically-linked to the cosmically-powered being known as Parallax.
+In 1994, another big editorial shake-up took place in the form of Zero Hour: Crisis in Time.
+In its narrative, Green Lantern Hal Jordan becomes symbiotically-linked to the cosmically-powered being known as Parallax.
 Jordan alters time, compacting the entire DCU timeline into fewer “in-story years.”
-Those “in-story years” then became restructured so that they led up to 1994 (the year of the tale’s publication), but then later restructured so that they led up to 1998, then 2000, and then 2002.
-Another way of explanation is to say that a sliding-timeline (or Floating-Timeline) was created that used Zero Hour as a place-marker.
-(This literary phenomenon—unique to serialized media—is also aptly known as “Sliding-Time.”)
+Those “in-story years” then became restructured so that they led up to 1994 (the year of the tale’s publication), but then later restructured so that they led up to 1998, then 1999, then 2000, and then 2002.
+Another way of explanation is to say that a sliding timescale (or floating timeline) was created that used Zero Hour as a place-marker.
+(This literary phenomenon—unique to serialized media—is also aptly known as sliding-time.)
 DC editors could now quietly slide the debuts of the major heroes to a more current date, thus continuously keeping stories contemporary without the utilization of a catastrophic reboot that would interrupt and restart everything.
-Following a slide to 1998 (as made clear in Batman Villains Secret Files and Origins #1), the year 2000 was technically the last time DC officially slid their timeline (as made clear in Guide to the DC Universe 2000 Secret Files and Origins #1), but it’s apparent that the Zero Hour place-marker was shifted once more to 2002 based upon overall writer consensus regarding character ages and specific references in the late 2000s.
+Following a slide to 1998 (as made clear via visual “x years ago” timelines released in Batman Villains Secret Files and Origins #1 and Green Lantern Secret Files and Origins #1) and a slide to 1999 (as made clear via a visual “x years ago” timelines released in JSA Secret Files and Origins #1 and DCU Heroes Secret Files and Origins #1), the year 2000 was technically the last time DC officially slid their timeline (as made clear via a visual “x years ago” timeline released in Guide to the DC Universe 2000 Secret Files and Origins #1), but it’s apparent that the Zero Hour place-marker was shifted once more to 2002 based upon overall writer consensus regarding character ages and specific references in the late 2000s.[6][7]
 DC editors stopped shifting the timeline after the the unofficial move in 2002, but would have likely continued the trend if not for a reboot in 2011 (but we’ll get to that later).

 In 2006, Infinite Crisis was published, shaking the roots of the DCU to its foundations once again.
 The story’s narrative reveals that Superman from the original Earth-2, Superboy from the old Earth-Prime, and Alexander Luthor Jr from the old Earth-3 (all characters whose Earths were erased from existence during the original Crisis) have been watching the DC Universe from within a limbo pocket universe to which they have been exiled.
 Years have passed and they aren’t too happy with what they’ve seen.
 This unhappiness leads them to break out of their prison, which unleashes intense vibrational ripples that distort the fabric of time.
 Once again, time was adjusted significantly and Earth-0 was recreated again.
 In fact, for Batman specifically, much of the character-metamorphosis that happened during Zero Hour was reversed or undone, as mentioned above.
 Also, 52 brand new parallel Earths were not only added to the mix but, thanks to Infinite Crisis, were also retconned to have always existed.
 Our chronology reflects all of the changes made by Infinite Crisis.
 (Oddly enough, while DC considers the non-reboot/soft reboot of Zero Hour to be a full reboot, it doesn’t seem to offer the same courtesy to Infinite Crisis, despite the fact that Infinite Crisis actually functioned way more like a legit reboot than Zero Hour ever did!
 Go figure.
 From DC’s perspective, the reason for this outlook is likely because Zero Hour contemporized DC events while Infinite Crisis didn’t.
 However, the logic here is terribly flawed because Zero Hour didn’t change any story whereas Infinite Crisis changed the whole story.
 Clearly DC’s emphasis on the term “reboot” has to do with contemporization over alteration of story.
 I would place emphasis on the reverse and I certainly have on this website.)